- Home page

 In Measuring Expectations (Econometrica vol. 72, 2004, 1329-1376) Charles F Manski wrote, "Economists have long been hostile to subjective data.
 Caution is prudent, but hostility is not warranted.
 The empirical evidence . . . .shows that, by and large, persons respond informatively to questions eliciting probabilistic expectations for personally significant events. … The unattractive alternative to measurement is to make unsubstantiated assumptions”

-The Organisation for Economic Co-operation and Development (OECD) published Guidelines for Measuring Subjective Well-being (2013) and there is a free (pdf) download of Stone and Mackie [Eds] Subjective Well-Being: Measuring Happiness, Suffering, and Other Dimensions of Experience.
-See also John Helliwell, Richard Layard and Jeffrey Sachs [Eds] World Happiness Report 2013
+The Organisation for Economic Co-operation and Development (OECD) publishes Guidelines for Measuring Subjective Well-being (2016) and there is a free (pdf) download of Stone and Mackie [Eds] Subjective Well-Being: Measuring Happiness, Suffering, and Other Dimensions of Experience.
+See also the ESRC what works wellbeing site and John Helliwell, Richard Layard and Jeffrey Sachs [Eds] World Happiness Report 2013

 The UK Office for National Statistics now runs a Well-being module in their regular surveys which they report in their bulletin ( See: Personal Well-being in the UK: 2013-14) The programme was developed by a team led by Paul Allin (now retired) co-author of a new book: